snorkel-team/website/_use_cases/02_spam_data_augmentation_tutorial.md

 ## 1. Loading Data

-We load the Kaggle dataset and create Pandas DataFrame objects for each of the sets described above.
+We load the Kaggle dataset and create Pandas DataFrame objects for the `train` and `test` sets.
 The two main columns in the DataFrames are:
 * **`text`**: Raw text content of the comment
 * **`label`**: Whether the comment is `SPAM` (1) or `HAM` (0).